Xiangyu-Hu/SPHinXsys/README.md

 We particularly appreciate feedback stemming from practical simulations or projects, as these insights are essential for improving SPHinXsys.

+#### For academic SPHinXsys users

+If you are using SPHinXsys in your research, we would be grateful if you could cite our work in your publications.
+For this, we are happy to help you solve any issues you may encounter with SPHinXsys.
+Please contact us at <xiangyu.hu@tum.de>.

 #### For SPHinXsys developers

 If you don't have a GitHub account yet, please register for one.
 Fork the SPHinXsys repository to add new features or improve existing ones.
 Once your changes are ready, commit them and initiate a pull request to have your contributions merged into the main repository.